Hary Susanto

 Hary Susanto (born 25 January 1975) is an Indonesian para-badminton player who has played each of the three variations of the sport (men's singles, men's doubles, and mixed doubles) at the highest world level.
-He has won a gold medal at the Summer Paralympics, four medals at the BWF Para-Badminton World Championships, five medals at the Asian Para Games and nine medals at the ASEAN Para Games.
+He has won a gold medal at the Summer Paralympics, four medals at the BWF Para-Badminton World Championships, five medals at the Asian Para Games and eleven medals at the ASEAN Para Games.

 In 2021, Susanto represented Indonesia in the men's singles and mixed doubles event of the 2020 Summer Paralympics, winning the gold medal in the latter.